 What Does Narcissistic Abuse Feel Like?
 Clue; It's Awful

-My own personal experience of the abuse and what it did to me
+My personal experience with narcissistic abuse and its impact on me

-10 Symptoms of narcissistic abuse - Signs you are a victim of it
+10 symptoms of narcissistic abuse - Signs you are a victim

 1) You often feel humiliated